 - Offset your emissions.
 If you do fly, choose an airline that prioritizes more-sustainable practices — like Southwest and JetBlue — and offset your emissions if you can.

 - Send e-cards instead of paper ones.
-Hallmark, American Greetings and a host of smaller players offer the chance to select digital cards.
-According to Google, around 500 million e-cards are sent each year.
-You can connect with everyone on your list while avoiding postage, saving some trees and helping to reduce the greenhouse gas emissions that come from the U.S. Postal Service delivering approximately 2 billion Christmas cards each year.
+Hallmark, American Greetings, and a host of smaller players make it easy for you to send digital greeting cards.
+According to Google, we send around 500 million e-cards each year.
+You can connect with everyone on your list while avoiding postage, saving some trees, and helping to reduce the greenhouse gas emissions that come from the U.S. Postal Service delivering an estimated 14.9 billion pieces of mail during the holiday season this year.

 - Think before you gift.
 Where appropriate, give gifts that aren’t just more “stuff.”
 Give time.
 Give an experience, whether it’s a hike through an amazing park with your kids, a romantic dinner with your significant other, or a “boys’ night out” with good friends.
 Give gift certificates if you’re not sure what someone wants, to avoid the costs of them returning your gift.
 Donate to a favorite charity in someone’s name.
-Whether you donate to a medical cause like curing heart disease or an organization like Heifer that provides people in poor countries with animals and training to help raise incomes, pick a cause that resonates with your giftee, and donate in their name.
+Whether you donate to a medical cause like curing heart disease or an organization like Heifer that provides people in poor countries with animals and training to help raise incomes, be sure to pick a cause that resonates with your giftee.

 - Reuse paper and packages.
 As a kid, I loved seeing the array of beautifully wrapped presents under the tree.
 I also remember helping clean up, and stuffing all that paper and packaging into garbage bags without a second thought.
-Today, I know that UPS alone expects to deliver 630 million packages between Black Friday and New Year’s Eve in 2015, an increase of more than 10 percent over last year.
-And the impact of wrapping, ribboning and tagging all that is staggering.
+This year, UPS is hiring around 100,00 seasonal employees to cover the expected seasonal surge in packages shipped — numbers that are expected to nearly double the 20 million packages shipped daily during the rest of the year.
+And the impact of wrapping, ribboning, tagging, and shipping those packages is staggering.
 These days, I buy simple holiday boxes from a place like Michaels, and reuse them each year.
 They are pretty, seasonal, come in a variety of sizes, and still keep the gift a surprise until the big day.
-You can wrap gifts in the comics, reuse gift bags, or even hide gifts around the house, giving clues to the recipient as to where to find it.
+You can wrap gifts in the comics, reuse gift bags, or even hide gifts around the house, giving clues to the recipients as to where to find them.
 Whatever works for you, do it!

 - Reduce food waste.
 Great food — and lots of it — is an intrinsic part of the holidays for most people.
-But in the U.S., it’s estimated we waste 40 percent of food grown between the farm and the consumer’s table.
+But in the U.S., it’s estimated we waste 40% of the food grown between the farm and the consumer’s table.
 And holiday foods are especially prone to wastage because we make too much (just in case) and create those once-a-year recipes with unusual ingredients that never get used up.
-So send food home with guests or get creative with your leftovers.
-And, of course, look for local, fresh and fair trade foods when possible.
+So, send food home with guests or get creative with your leftovers.
+And, of course, look for local, fresh, and fair trade foods when possible.

-- Make a green resolution for 2016.
+- Make a green resolution for 2020.
 Changing habits takes time.
-So pick one thing to do in 2016 to make your life or business greener.
+So, pick one thing to do in 2020 to make your life or business greener.
 It may be learning to compost food scraps.
 It may be ramping up your recycling efforts.
-It may be buying your first hybrid-electric car.
-Whatever it is, set your intention here in 2015 so you’re off and running in 2016!
+It may be buying your first electric car.
+Whatever it is, set your intention now so you’re off and running in 2020!

 Happy holidays!
 May you maximize your cheer and minimize your waste!